tartley/tartley.github.io/posts/termination-shock.md

 *by Neal Stephenson, 2021*

-It's another 700-page doorstop from the much-beloved author.
+It's another 720-page doorstop from the much-beloved author (which is actually slightly slimmer than his average book, which would be 770 pages).
 It was enjoyable, but not life changing.
 Not as compelling as some of his previous.
 Reads a lot like a narrative wrapped around the author's own personal justifications for pro-active geo-engineering projects.
 Which, I have to admit, I was pretty horrified by the idea when I first heard about it - meddling further with a critical and horrifically complex dynamic system that we don't undertand, and all that.

 The story presents the the scenario of countering the temperature rise caused by CO2 in the atmosphere by releasing high altitude sulphur dioxide, to reflect